WHEN YOU ARE OLD

 Your eyes had once, and of their shadows deep;

-Well Yeats was right, because by my mid fifties my eyes no longer had their soft look but instead bore shadows deep.
+Well, Yeats was right because, by my mid-fifties, my eyes no longer had their soft look but bore deep shadows.

 What’s a girl to do?